pranudeepmetuku10/Memory_Optimization/README.md

 ##  Overview

-This project demonstrates how to significantly reduce memory consumption when working with large datasets in pandas.
+This notebook demonstrates how to significantly reduce memory consumption when working with large datasets in pandas.
 By applying strategic optimization techniques, we achieved a **94.45% reduction** in memory usage on a customer dataset without sacrificing data integrity or analytical capabilities.

 ##  Project Goals